53js/express-server-app/README.md

 **⛑ Basic security**

-The server adds by default the cors and helmet middlewares.
+The server adds by default the cors and helmet middlewares, and forces HTTPS protocol in production environment.

 **✅ JSON Schema request validation**